-Expert free tax advice on the simplest tax form costs on average just under $200 and can head north quickly should you need to do something like itemize or file a state return, according to the National Society of Accountants.
+Expert tax advice on the simplest form costs just under $200 on average – and can head north quickly should you need to itemize or file a state return, according to the National Society of Accountants.

 Start with the IRS

 Who better to answer tax questions and get free tax advice than from the people who wrote the rules, namely the Internal Revenue Service?
 Taxpayers can call the IRS at 1-800-829-1040 Monday through Friday, 7 a.m. to 10 p.m.
 The IRS also can direct you to the right free tax software as well.
 If you made $66,000 or less, use the agency’s IRS free file tool to help you sort through options.